dy1z/docs/content/docs/development/components.md

 ---
 title: "Components"
 slug: "components"
-description: "Import components into your HTML emails and render them with custom slot content and data"
+description: "Import components into your HTML email templates and render them with custom slot content and data"
 ---

 # Components